 As the week goes by I’ll add some words and photos to this blog of my week.

-Before I leave a couple of photos from the weekend at Africa Oyé in Sefton Park.
-Then I’ll finish packing, and leave home early Monday morning.
+Before I leave some time with my family at Africa Oyé in Sefton Park.
+Then I finish packing, and leave home early Monday morning.

 Well, I’m now here in Laugharne and pronouncing it ‘Larne’ like the locals do.
 And typing this on my phone on the balcony where I already know I’m going to spend a lot of this week.